meg768/homebridge-ikea-tradfri-gateway/README.md

 to work correctly in the TRADFRI app and work with the Apple Home app.
 It will probably work for any version between 1.1.0015 and less than 1.2.42.

-Things will of course change in the future...
+Things will of course change in the future and hopefully this plugin will be obsolete some day...

 ## Installation